top of page

 With US support flagging at the moment, the need for assistance is as great as it's ever been.
 If you truly care about the human tragedy that goes on every day in the impacted areas, this is your chance to actually make a difference.
 By following our journey on this site and on social media, you'll see the DIRECT IMPACT your donation is making!

-More news to follow as final planning takes place - in the meantime, you can show the world you care by donating to help us have the biggest impact possible!
+Show the world you care by donating to help us have the biggest impact possible!

 bottom of page